Case Type: Gender Discrimination

-Sanford Heisler Sharp LLP filed a gender discrimination collective action lawsuit today against the Arizona Board of Regents (ABOR) in the U.S. District Court for the District of Arizona on behalf of long-serving University of Arizona (UA) Professor of Women’s Studies and Honors College Dean Emerita Patricia MacCorquodale and other similarly situated female deans at the institution.
+Sanford Heisler Sharp LLP added another female former dean to the gender discrimination collective action lawsuit the firm filed last month against the Arizona Board of Regents (ABOR) in U.S. District Court for the District of Arizona.

-According to the complaint, Dr. MacCorquodale’s leadership and extraordinary dedication to her students as Dean of the Honors College for almost 25 years were widely recognized throughout the UA community, yet she was paid far less than her male counterparts during the entire period she held the position.
-Her record of accomplishments at the University was second to none – including producing widely respected scholarship, providing devoted service to the institution, and skillfully developing the Honors College into the intellectual, social and cultural hub of the university.
+As described in the initial Complaint, Dr. MacCorquodale’s leadership and academic contributions to her students as Dean of the Honors College for nearly 25 years were widely recognized throughout the UA community, yet she was paid much less than male deans on campus during the entire of her deanship.
+Her record of accomplishments at the University was outstanding, including producing widely respected scholarship, providing devoted service to the institution, and skillfully developing the Honors College into the intellectual, social and cultural hub of the university.

-The Complaint asserts that Dr. MacCorquodale’s pay concerns are not unique, and that the striking salary differences between male and female deans throughout University of Arizona are common and are gender-based.
-The collective action seeks to represent all female deans at the University, all of whom the Complaint maintains have suffered from unequal pay for equivalent work compared to male deans.
+The amended Complaint asserts that the University engaged in a common practice of underpaying female deans, and that Dr. MacCorquodale’s and Ms. Cervelli’s respective experiences exemplify that unlawful practice.
+The collective action seeks to represent all female deans at the University, who are believed to have suffered from unequal pay for equivalent work compared to male deans for many years.

-On behalf of Dr. MacCorquodale and of the EPA Collective Action Class comprising other similarly situated deans at UA, the suit requests certification of the gender discrimination claims as a collective action under the EPA; designation of Dr. MacCorquodale as class representative, and notification of all other potential members of the collective action.
-It also asks the Court to declare ABOR’s unlawful practices and procedures detailed in the Complaint to be in violation of the rights of Dr. MacCorquodale and other collective class members.
+The amended Complaint reiterates the original’s request for certification of the gender discrimination claims as a collective action under the EPA on behalf of both Dr. MacCorquodale and Ms. Cervelli, and it seeks issuance of notice of the lawsuit to all other female deans at the University.
+It also requests that the Court declare ABOR’s unlawful practices and procedures as detailed in the amended Complaint to be in violation of the rights of both named Plaintiffs and other collective action members.